MXV3A/BW16-OTA-Updates/README.md

 # AnchorOTA Library
-The AnchorOTA library enables over the air updates for the BW16 RTL8720DN boards from Ameba.
+The AnchorOTA library enables over the air updates for the BW16 RTL8720DN boards.
 This library is written for Arduino but should be easily modifiable to work on other platforms.

 ## Prerequisites
 ---